-The Company treats your medical information as confidential and discloses it only as may be required for the administration of the Plan or as may be required by law.
+The Company treats your medical information as confidential and discloses it only to the extent permitted by The Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA").
 For additional information, see "Compliance with Privacy Regulations."

 Payment of Benefits